 At the same time, you’re subjected to a diffuse indoctrination program, from education to the law, that implies you’re supposed to do something different from what they do.
 You’re taught to value art that expresses a distinctly Canadian point of view.
 You’re taught that such a thing as a Canadian point of view exists at all and that there’s a whole set of aesthetic shorthand to convey it.
 You feel the expectation, transmitted at varying frequencies—who gets jobs, who gets published, who gets canonized—that your work will also express that shorthand or else define itself in predictable opposition to it.
 Some of these premises are the growing pains of a still-young country; others are my own paranoia.
 But I’ve long understood it as a kind of vise applied to storytelling.
 It has always struck me as a deeply unfair set of conditions under which to expect anyone to make art, let alone the kind that defines a nation.

 If you’re lucky enough to eke out a piece of the pie and end up working in Canadian cultural industries, you’re in for a surprise.
 In the halls of studios and newsrooms and production offices, a different principle reigns: for talented careerists, real success means flying south.
 Go to America, veterans will tell their younger colleagues, held in place themselves by property or kids or the more mundane ballasts of habit and time.
 Get out while you still can.
 The prospect of my moving south had been coming up for years, resurfacing across my work in various fields and usually raised by people other than me.
-As a voice actor, I travelled to LA for awards shows and met with directors who told me, correctly, that I’d never get cast in a blockbuster from all the way up north.
+As a voice actor, I travelled to LA for award shows and met with directors who told me, correctly, that I’d never get cast in a blockbuster from all the way up north.
 As a law student, I was urged to apply to New York firms for better money and job prospects.
 As a fact checker and editor floating between contract gigs, my situation mirrored what I heard dispensed as common knowledge: there’s not much here.
 No matter the context, the southward drag was present and forceful, a density in the atmosphere.
 Get out while you still can.
 For years, I hadn’t listened.
-I’d heard it so many times that I stopped taking it seriously, writing it off as one more thing people just feel entitled to say to you in Canada, like diversity is our strength and but where are you really from?
+I’d heard it so many times that I stopped taking it seriously, writing it off as one more thing people just feel entitled to say to you in Canada, like Diversity is our strength and But where are you really from?

 Instead, I stayed because staying was comfortable.
 I also resented being told by other people to take my life, tear it up, and start again.
 If the factor limiting my potential was truly just a fluke of birth and borders, the mistake didn’t seem like mine to pay for, especially if the price was to uproot my whole existence.
 Yet, at the same time, I felt the nagging worry that these people were right.
 Their advice set churning the same gut-level dread that later made me overreact to Dead or Canadian.
 They must have seen something light up in my eyes when they told me to go: a tiny American inside me, screaming, Let me out!